Fare Zone Assignment on Trees: Introduction

-From a practical perspective, tariff design in public transport is inherently multifaceted, with many concerns -- social equity, stakeholder trade-offs, price elasticity, and user acceptance -- often outweighing purely algorithmic criteria.
-We refer to~\cite{Schoebel2025} for a recent overview.
+From a practical perspective, fare design in public transport is inherently multifaceted, with many concerns---social equity, stakeholder trade-offs, price elasticity, and user accep\-tance---often outweighing purely algorithmic criteria.
+Studies of optimal public transport fare design generally follow two distinct objective paradigms: minimizing the deviation from reference fares \cite{Babel2003, HamacherSchoebel1995, HamacherSchoebel2004, SchieweSchoebel2025ATMOS, Schoebel2025}, e.g.,\ to ensure passenger fairness, and maximizing operator revenue based on passenger willingness to pay \cite{TariffZonesMueller22, Otto2017}.
+Recently, these paradigms have also been bridged by bi-objective models combining revenue- and passenger maximization \cite{SchieweSchoebel2024}.

-Related work on designing fare zones largely falls into two strands: (a) fairness/consistency models that seek zone assignments (and sometimes corresponding price assignments) minimizing deviations from benchmark fares~\cite{Babel2003,HamacherSchoebel2004,SchieweSchoebel2024,Schoebel2025}, and (b) revenue-oriented models that optimize zones and pricing under willingness to pay \cite{TariffZonesMueller22,Otto2017} such as \ac{FZA}.
-Closely related to our work is~\cite{Otto2017}, in which several zone-based tariff variants are considered.
-The authors provide MIPs and hardness results, analyze price-setting subproblems for fixed zones, and compare the models computationally.
-Closest to our setting is a variant with connected zones and counting-zones pricing; however, the number of zones is part of the input.
-In contrast, we study a fixed concave counting tariff and optimize the zone borders.